SoftwareAteliers/asp-net-core-vue-starter/README.md

 There are two ways how to set up the project: one for people who want to create their own template and choose custom integrations and the other for developers who want to start with no configuration.

-## 1. Scaffold Vue.js app with custom configuration
+## Clone the starter with default configuration

 * Clone this repository `git clone https://github.com/SoftwareAteliers/asp-net-core-vue-starter`

+or you can use .NET Core CLI templates:

+* Install the template from NuGet repository: `dotnet new -i SoftwareAteliers.AspNetCoreVueStarter`

+* Initialize the project: `dotnet new vue -o MyProject`

+## Scaffold Vue.js app with custom configuration

+If you prefer to overwrite default Vue client app with custom settings, take the following steps:

 * **Remove all the contents** of the folder /ClientApp
 * Create a new Vue project by using Vue CLI: `vue create client-app` OR by using CLI graphical interface running `vue ui`